JungeAlexander/blogdown_website/content/blog/2023-02-05-book-review-hands-on-healthcare-data.md

 ## What could be better

-It felt like every chapter of the book came with a message similar to:
+It felt like every chapter of the book came with a message similar to

 > "Hey, graph databases could help here and make working with healthcare data so much easier".